-- 1. Undertake biennial research by a nonpartisan firm, experienced in problem gambling research, to estimate the prevalence of problem and pathological gambling among the general adult population.
-Specific focus on major subpopulations including youth, woman, elderly and minority group gamblers should also be included.
-An estimate of prevalence among patrons at gambling facilities or outlets in each form of gambling should also be included. - 2.
-Initiate public awareness, education and prevention programs aimed at vulnerable populations.
-One such purpose of such programs will be to intercept the progression of many problem gamblers to pathological states.
-The absence of such efforts will present costly consequences to families, communities and others associated and/or affected by problem gamblers. - 3.
-Identify and maintain a list of gambling treatment services available from licensed or state-recognized professional providers, as well as the presence of state recognized self-help groups. - 4.
-Establish a demographic profile for treatment recipients and services provided.
-Develop a treatment outcome mechanism that will compile data on the efficacy of varying treatment methods and services offered, and determine whether sufficient professional treatment is available to meet the demands of persons in need. - 5.
-When private funding is not available, subsidize the costs of approved treatment by licensed or state-recognized gambling treatment professionals for problem and pathological gamblers, as well as adversely affected persons.
+- Undertake biennial research by a nonpartisan firm experienced in problem-gambling research to estimate the prevalence of problem and pathological gambling among the general adult population.
+Specific focus on major subpopulations including youth, women, elderly, and minority group gamblers should also be included.
+An estimate of prevalence among patrons at gambling facilities or outlets in each form of gambling should also be included. - Initiate public awareness, education, and prevention programs aimed at vulnerable populations.
+One such purpose of such programs will be to intercept the progression of many problem gamblers to pathological states. - Identify and maintain a list of gambling treatment services available from licensed or state-recognized professional providers, as well as the presence of state-recognized self-help groups. - Establish a demographic profile for treatment recipients and services provided, as state and federal laws permit.
+Develop a treatment outcome mechanism that will compile data on the efficacy of varying treatment methods and services offered, and determine whether sufficient professional treatment is available to meet the demands of persons in need. - When private funding is not available, subsidize the costs of approved treatment by licensed or state-recognized gambling treatment professionals for problem and pathological gamblers as well as adversely affected persons.
 Additionally, such funds shall ensure that persons in need of treatment can receive necessary support based upon financial need.
-Treatment cost reimbursement levels and protocols will be established by each State. - 4.20 Each State-run or approved gambling operation shall be required to conspicuously post and disseminate the telephone numbers of at least two State-approved providers of problem gambling information, treatment and referral support services.
+Treatment cost reimbursement levels and protocols will be established by each state. - 4-3 Despite the fact that pathological gambling is a recognized medical disorder, most insurance companies and managed care providers do not reimburse for treatment.
+The Commission recommends to states that they mandate that private and public insurers and managed care providers identify successful treatment programs, educate participants about pathological gambling and treatment options, and cover the appropriate programs under their plans. - 4-4 The Commission recommends that each gambling facility must implement procedures to allow for voluntary self-exclusion, enabling gamblers to ban themselves from a gambling establishment for a specified period of time. - 4-5 The Commission recommends encouraging private volunteerism of groups and associations working across America to solve problem gambling, especially those involving practitioners who are trying to help people who are problem gamblers.
+This should include strategically pooling resources and networking, drawing on the lists of recommendations these organizations have presented to the Commission, and working to develop uniform methods of diagnosis. - 4-6 The Commission recommends each state-run or approved gambling operation be required to conspicuously post and disseminate the telephone numbers of at least two state-approved providers of problem-gambling information, treatment, and referral support services.